Skip to content

 Is it worth tracking how happy your spending makes you?

 It can be a genuinely eye-opening exercise, even done roughly — many people discover that a handful of categories deliver most of daily satisfaction, while a surprising amount of money flows toward things that score quite low.
-That awareness alone is worth considering as a first step towards more intentional choices.
+That awareness alone is worth noting as a first step towards more intentional choices.
 This calculator can help illustrate that.

 Related Calculators